sboesebeck/morphium/docs/poppydb.md

 - On startup: If dump files exist in the configured directory, they are automatically restored.
 - During runtime: If `--dump-interval` is set, databases are dumped periodically.
 - On shutdown: A final dump is performed to capture all changes.

+The startup restore runs **before** the node joins the replica set, so it never takes part in an election while its data is still incomplete.
+Each dump file is restored on its own: a single broken file can no longer abort the rest, and the log always ends with a summary - `INFO` when everything came back, an unmissable `WARN` naming the failed files and the restored/total counts when it did not.
+A partially restored node keeps running, so that warning is the only thing telling you it did:

+    PARTIAL RESTORE on startup: only 6 of 8 databases restored ...
+Continuing startup WITHOUT the failed databases!

+Dumps written before 6.3.2 remain readable - they are read as UTF-8 with a fallback for the platform default encoding they were written under, and raw newlines inside string values are preserved.
+Keep old dumps and try them; a restore attempt is cheap and the log says exactly what worked.

+When a dump directory is configured, the node also persists its Raft term and vote to `<dump-dir>/election-state.properties` and reads it back on startup - without it a restarted node returns at term 0 and adds to term churn during rolling restarts.
+A missing or unreadable file is never fatal; the node then simply starts clean.

 **Quick Start with Persistence:**